johnnymast/mysql_websocket_chat/README.md

 Now open up 2 chat tabs and point them to localhost (or maybe a virtual host you configured) and chat away with your self.

+## Functionality

+#### Private chats

+If you want to test private chats you can single click any user in the user list on the right of the screen.
+Then type your message in the message bar, this will send a private message only to that user.

 ## Author

 mysql_websocket_chat is created and maintained by [Johnny Mast](mailto:mastjohnny@gmail.com).
 For feature requests or suggestions you could consider sending me an e-mail.